 2005: After years of having to travel to Cambridge or Norwich for a dance Cliff and Rosemary Hoppitt decided to start a practica at Bredfield village hall April 17th 2005.
 About 8 people turned up to the first one and it continued on an occasional basis after that.

-At Madeline Lees instigation a beginners class with Kate Isotta and Tony Ramsay was started at Diss at the Bistro.
-Shortly after Madeline started the practicas at the Angel Cafe in Diss on Sunday which continue to this day as an informal and friendly practica.
+At Madeline Lees’ instigation a beginners class with Kate Isotta and Tony Ramsay was started at Diss at the Bistro.
+Shortly after, Madeline started the practicas at the Angel Cafe in Diss on Sundays which continue to this day as an informal and friendly practica/milonga.

 November 2006 – Kevin Wood and Tassie Russell had also spotted that Suffolk needed its own ‘tango scene’ and they got together in November 2006 with Cliff and Rosemary to build a plan for a Suffolk-wide tango community and